Do you ever wish you were a kid again?

 There are so many different ways to budget–printable sheets, notebook paper and pencil, online spreadsheets, apps, binders, planners, etc. If you’ve been trying to budget one way and it’s just not sticking, try something new!
 You may have just not found the right printable yet. 🙂

 Rewards can be one of the most powerful ways to make a new habit stick.
 Until budgeting becomes a habit and not a dreaded “should do”, come up with a reward system for yourself.

 What are some things that feel super indulgant that you never really allow yourself time to do?
-Maybe it’s a proper bubble bath, with candles, wine & chocolate, and classical music playing softly.
+Maybe it’s a proper bubble bath with candles, wine, and chocolate.
 Set an appointment with yourself for budgeting once a month on your calendar, and if you follow through with it, reward yourself with the bubble bath.